Skip to main content

 Voter cancellation figures

-Michigan voters whose registrations are cancelled can re-register at any time, including up to and on Election Day.
+Michigan voters whose registrations are canceled can re-register at any time, including up to and on Election Day.
 Michigan residents who conduct identification or driver's license transactions with the Department of State by law must be registered to vote automatically unless they opt out.

-According to federal data, Michigan is one of the most active states in identifying and cancelling the registrations of deceased voters.
+According to federal data, Michigan is one of the most active states in identifying and canceling the registrations of deceased voters.
 The Election Assistance Commission reported that Michigan, which is the tenth largest state in the nation, removed the sixth largest total number of registrations based on death in the 2016 election cycle; the fourth most in the 2018 cycle; the fifth most in the 2020 cycle; and the fifth most in the 2022 cycle.

 Frequently asked questions (FAQs)